Co-Author: Dhayana Sena

 Most homes are set up with the hot water cylinder on a separate meter, or able to be controlled separately but, if you are unsure, you can call your electricity retailer or an electrician for help.

 Running your hot water cylinder on a night meter is the best way to save money, as it will heat up only at night when electricity rates are cheaper.
 Before you do this, however, you should ensure that you have enough hot water to last during the day.

 If you are unsure about only heating your hot water cylinder at night, at least make sure it is on a controlled rate.
 This means it can be turned off by your network lines company when needed, such as during peak times or in times of emergency.
 A controlled rate is offered by most electricity retailers in a majority of areas.

 To learn more about hot water systems, have a read of our guide here.

 Make the most of your security

-Many superannuants are settled in their own homes and not planning to move around.
-It makes sense to cash-in on this security by making the most of long-term plans.
+Many pensioners are settled in their own homes and don’t plan on moving around; so, it makes sense to cash-in on this security by making the most of long-term plans.
 Benefits can include a credit amount, discount or price security.

 Save with prompt payment discounts – or change your bill frequency